-The Tsi148 location monitor is enabled in the Location Monitor (LMAT) Register by setting the Enable (EN) bit (see Section 10.4.64 on page 302).
-The monitored VMEbus addresses are programmable in the Location Monitor Base Address Upper (LMBAU) register (see Section 10.4.62 on page 300) and Location Monitor Base Address Lower (LMBAL) register (see Section 10.4.63 on page 301).
+The Tsi148 location monitor is enabled in the Location Monitor (LMAT) Register by setting the Enable (EN) bit (see Section 10.4.64 on page 304).
+The monitored VMEbus addresses are programmable in the Location Monitor Base Address Upper (LMBAU) register (see Section 10.4.62 on page 302) and Location Monitor Base Address Lower (LMBAL) register (see Section 10.4.63 on page 303).

 The location monitor can monitor addresses in VMEbus A16, A24, A32 or A64 space.
 If the VMEbus address is 64-bits, then bits 31 to 0 of the base address in the LMBAU register and bits 31 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 63 to 5.
-If the VMEbus address is 32-bit, then bits 31 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 31 to 5.
-If the VMEbus address is 24-bits, then bits 23 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 23 to 5.
-If the VMEbus address is 16-bits, then bits 15 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 15 to 5.
+If the VMEbus address is 32-bit, then bits 31 to 5 of the base address in the LMBAL register are compared against VMEbus address is 24-bits, then bits 23 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 31 to 5.
+If the VMEbus address is 24-bits, then bits 23 to 5 of the base address in the LMBAL register are compared against VMEbus address is 16-bits, then bits 15 to 5 of the base address in the LMBAL register are compared against VMEbus address is 16-bits, then bits 15 to 5 of the base address in the LMBAL register are compared against VMEbus address is 16-bits, then bits 15 to 5 of the base address in the LMBAL register are compared against VMEbus address bits 15 to 5.